Key European & International Funding Deadlines

 Interreg Va Two Seas Programme is for projects in partnership with organisations in Nord-Pas de Calais (France) and parts of Belgium and the Netherlands.The details for the new Interreg Va Two Seas programme are currently being developed.and the programme was launched in November 2014 with a two step application process, firstly the submission of a concept note followed by a full application form as the second step.

-The last deadline for full applications to be submitted was 9 May 2016.
 The submission process is now fully electronic and must be done through the 2 Seas Electronic Exchange Platform (EEP).
-The next concept note closing date will be in November 2016 with the second stage application form being April 2017.
+The last concept note closing date was 28 October 2016 with 33 applications coming in, the second stage application deadline being 2 May 2017.

 Interreg Vb (North West Europe programme)